Next1Coin/AnantKumarSinha/README.md

-# This repository is used for my website.
+# Hi my name is Anant Kumar Sinha and go to my website which is https://anantkumarsinha.blogspot.com